 - Once the training start date has been confirmed, Participant Information Forms (PIFs) must be submitted online by participants five days before the first day of training.
 PIFs submitted more than seven business days after the start of training will NOT be accepted.

 - Claims for reimbursement must be submitted through the Skills Training Grants System once the Agreement has been accepted and all PIFs have been received by the Province.
 It is recommended that claims be submitted within 14 days after the training start date.
 All claims must be submitted in the fiscal year in which the Application is approved.
-Fiscal year end is March 31st and it is recommended that all claims be submitted prior to March 1st.
+Fiscal year end is March 31st and all claims must be submitted prior to March 1st.
 Each stream may have different requirements for claims submission.
-Please refer to the Claims Submission Guidelines for each stream.
+A claim must include either an original invoice or receipt (proof of payment) from all third party providers involved in the training project.
+Samples of invoices and receipts, and the information required for each, can be found here.
+For more details, please refer to the Claim Submission Guidelines found in the Resource Tab under each stream.

 - A Completion Report is required within 30 days after the project delivery end date.